BeDaBio/Topspin_Automatisation/README.md

  quality_check.py is still under construction.
 Setting "Qualitytest" to "True" can cause errors !

  If you want to evaluate the processing algorythms open quality_check.py and change the value of "Qualitytest"  to "True"

+ ## Known Issues:
+ Windows are no longer visible in the Topspin Window switcher but are still opened in the java backround.
+ Even though all windows are closed they still appear in the Topspin Window switcher count.
+ Solution: restart Topspin

+ Tabbed pane error:
+ The automated procession seems to be faster than the Topspin Spectrum overview sometimes.
+ This error can be ignored as processing continues anyway.
+Spectra should be checked manually afterwards.
+ So far no misclaculations in the atuomatic processing caused by this error have been reported.